justinrgarrard/world-of-naevis.net/docs/character_creation/race/elf.md

 | Trance               | you require 4 hours of rest instead of 8, and remain conscious throughout                                                                |
 | **Mask of the Wild** | you can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena. |

 Wood elves are born to the lesser caste.
 They serve a compulsory military service term and are charged with managing the empire's affairs.
+They tend to be more worldly than their High Elven counterparts.